 - Add the honey, oil, salt, and cold water.
 Stir with a spatula.
 Attach dough hook to mixer and add the flaxseed meal and the whole wheat flour.
 Start the mixer and mix until fully combined.

-- Then add approximately 4 more cups (this is not an exact measurement) of all-purpose flour to desired consistency.
+- Then add one cup of all-purpose flour, and gradually add more (between 1.5 – 2 cups) to desired consistency.
 You want the bread dough to be slightly sticky but not too much.
 When you touch the dough, it should bounce back slightly.
 Be sure to leave the mixer on for several minutes after you get the right consistency.

 - Punch down the dough – by pushing down with your fists in the middle of the dough, pulling the outer edges in towards the middle.
 Re-grease the bowl with oil and place the dough with smooth side up.
 Let rise until doubled in size again.

-- Form dough into 12 mini shapes (for mini loafs) or 4-5 larger loafs.
+- Form dough into two large loafs.
 Use same punch down method for each loaf, making sure smooth side is facing up.
 Let loaves rise again until doubled in size.

 - Cool completely before storing in storage/freezer bags.
 This bread freezes well.